facebookresearch/spdl/docs/source/faq.rst

 In Python, GIL (Global Interpreter Lock) practically prevents the use of multi-threading, however extension modules that are written in low-level languages, such as C, C++ and Rust, can release GIL when executing operations that do not interact with Python interpreter.

-Many libraries used for dataloading release the GIL.
+Many libraries used for data loading release the GIL.
 To name a few;

 - Pillow
 - OpenCV
 - Decord
 - tiktoken

-Typically, the bottleneck of model training in loading and preprocessing the media data.
+Typically, the bottleneck of model training in loading and pre-processing the media data.
-So even though there are still parts of pipelines that are constrained by GIL, by taking advantage of preprocessing functions that release GIL, we can achieve high throughput.
+So even though there are still parts of pipelines that are constrained by GIL, by taking advantage of pre-processing functions that release GIL, we can achieve high throughput.

 What if a function does not release GIL?
 ----------------------------------------

-In case you need to use a function that takes long time to execute (e.g. network utilities) but it does not release GIL, you can delegate the stage to subprocess.
+In case you need to use a function that takes long time to execute (e.g. network utilities) but it does not release GIL, you can delegate the stage to sub-process.

 :py:meth:`spdl.dataloader.PipelineBuilder.pipe` method takes an optional ``executor`` argument.
 The default behavior of the ``Pipeline`` is to use the thread pool shared among all stages.
-You can pass an instance of :py:class:`concurrent.futures.ProcessPoolExecutor`, and that stage will execute the function in the subprocess.
+You can pass an instance of :py:class:`concurrent.futures.ProcessPoolExecutor`, and that stage will execute the function in the sub-process.

 .. code-block::